Copycat Oven Baked Starbucks Egg Bites Recipe

 Instructions

-• Evenly distribute the bell pepper, spinach, and chives between each cup, and then use a spoon or small spatula to press them down into the egg mixture a bit.
-Alternatively, you can add the veggies to the empty muffin cups and then pour the egg mixture over them.
+- Evenly distribute the bell pepper, spinach, and chives between each cup, and then use a spoon or small spatula to press them down into the egg mixture a bit.
+Alternatively, you can add the veggies to the empty muffin cups and then pour the egg mixture over them.1 bell pepper1 cup spinach1 tablesoon chives

-• Remove from the oven and let rest in the pan for 5 minutes.
+- Remove from the oven and let rest in the pan for 5 minutes.
 Remove the egg bites from the pan and transfer to a plate to cool completely before storing (or serve immediately, if you're going to enjoy them right now).
+Remove them from the pan either by carefully using a spoon or spatula to remove each one individually, or by placing a large cutting board or platter over the top of the pan and quickly flipping it upside down so that all the egg bites come out at once.

 Video